Every day, I seem to spend more and more time monitoring and blocking spam and bad bot traffic.

 You probably check your traffic numbers with Google Analytics (GA).

-It’s one of the best free tools to get an idea of how well your blog or website is performing.
+It’s one of the best free tools for gauging the performance of your blog or website.

 There’s nothing better than to see a steady increase in the number of users and page views.

-But what it doesn’t tell you is how many automated, suspicious or malicious visits your site receives.
+But it doesn’t tell you how many automated, suspicious, or malicious visits your site receives.

 If you want to discover the traffic that GA ignores or misses, you need to dig deeper with other data sources.

-I use a handful of tools to monitor and protect my site from the bad actors.
+I use a handful of tools to monitor and protect my site from suspicious bot traffic.
 Luckily, most of them are free.

 The only paid service I use is Statcounter, which only costs me $9.00 per month.

-It collects similar data to GA, but the big advantage is that it reports IP addresses and outbound link activity.
+It collects similar data to GA, but the significant advantage is that it reports IP addresses and outbound link activity.

-Because of this, I can monitor and manage scrapers, automated bot hits and check for invalid Adsense ad clicks.
+Because of this, I can monitor and manage scrapers and automated bot hits and check for invalid Adsense ad clicks.

-On average, my site receives around 3,500 real user visits per day.
+On average, my site receives around 3,500 human user visits per day.

 I would always like to have more, but it’s not too bad.